ucsd-cse29/fa24/src/week1/index.md

 ./hello
 ```

 The command `scp` takes files and copies them to the computer and folder given by the second argument.
-The `:` is separating the username and name of the server from the path or folder to copy it into – `./` just means “the current folder”, which is the same folder you see when you log in. `scp` is a useful command for moving things around between computers.
+The `:` is separating the username and name of the server from the path or folder to copy it into – `./` just means “your home directory”, which is the same folder you see when you log in. `scp` is a useful command for moving things around between computers.
 There are many other ways we could accomplish this, but this is one of the most direct.

 **Write down in notes**: For each student, take a screenshot of successfully running the `scp` command and then using `cat` to see the new output on `ieng6`, and put it in the notes.